RedTopper/Super-Haxagon/sdmc/README.md

 # The SD card

-### The default music for the game can be downloaded in the folder above!
+### The default music for the game can be downloaded from the folder above!
 (that is `sdmc:/3ds/data/haxagon/`)!

 ### Other Information